emeremikwu/Path-Finders/README.md

 ## Running the WebApp

-To run the web application you can either visit the link below or clone the repository
+You can run the web application by either visiting the link below or cloning the repository.

-### Link
+### Online
 - [Path Finders](https://emeremikwu.github.io/Path-Finders/)

 ### Local
+To run the application locally, use the following commands:

 ```
 npm install